Brandon Weeden: College football career

-Weeden enrolled at Oklahoma State in 2007 and redshirted his first year.
+Weeden enrolled at Oklahoma State University–Stillwater in 2007 and redshirted his first year with the Cowboys.
 The following year, in 2008, he appeared in only one game against Missouri State.

 Starting in 2009, Weeden played in three games, including one in the absence of injured Zac Robinson on Nov.
 19. Alex Cate started the game, but Weeden replaced him at halftime and led the Cowboys to an 11-point comeback victory, 31–28, over Colorado in the nationally televised Thursday night game.

 In 2010, Weeden was named the starter for the Oklahoma State Cowboys.
 In Week 2, Weeden suffered a severe injury to his thumb, which led to two interceptions and two fumbles in a win over Troy.
 Weeden said, "Hurt thumb, no thumb, whatever, it doesn't matter.
 I don't care if I don't have a thumb.
 You've got to take the snaps."
 He followed that performance by throwing six touchdowns the following week.
 He was named Big-12 Offensive Player of the Week in the victory over Tulsa.

 The win helped move Oklahoma State into the Coaches' Poll top 25 for the first time in 2010.
 Coach Gundy reflected on the win: "Sometimes, you have games like that.
 We were rolling on all cylinders."
 Weeden added, "We had a great week of practice. ...
 It was a whole lot of fun tonight."

 In his senior season, 2011, he led Oklahoma State to an 11–1 regular season, a number 3 ranking in the BCS standings, and a berth in the 2012 BCS Tostitos Fiesta Bowl.
 He also broke school records in total attempts, completions, yardage, and touchdowns (all which were previously held by incumbent Coach Mike Gundy).
 In 12 games, Weeden completed 379 of 522 passes for 4,328 yards.

-In the 2012 Fiesta Bowl, the last game of his college football career, Weeden threw for 399 yards, completed 29 of 42 passes, and had 4 touchdowns (3 passing, 1 rushing) along with one interception in a 41–38 win against the Stanford Cardinals.
+In the 2012 Fiesta Bowl, the last game of his college football career, Weeden threw for 399 yards, completed 29 of 42 passes, and had 4 touchdowns (3 passing, 1 rushing) along with one interception in a 41–38 win against the Stanford Cardinal.